President (Presidential Team)

 After completing a degree in Accountancy & Finance and 2 years spent crunching numbers, Dave came late to Radiography.
 After some personal motivation and a chance reading of an advert in a local paper, Dave studied Radiotherapy & Oncology at Liverpool University and trained at the Royal Preston Hospital.
 Having been a student rep on two occasions, taking up the role of IR rep seemed a natural step.
 Dave was IR rep at the Royal Surrey Hospital, before moving to the Midlands and continuing the role at the Royal Derby Hospital where he is now a Treatment Team Leader.
-When the UK council role became vacant Dave was elected as member for the Midlands and was elected Vice President in 2021
+When the UK council role became vacant Dave was elected as member for the Midlands and was elected Vice President in 2021.
+He is now the President Elect.

 Immediate Past President and Chair

-Chris is currently the Immediate Past President and Chair of UK Council.
+After being the Immediate Past President and Chair of UK Council, Chris has now returned to his duties as the Wales Representative.
 He is a DCR(R) diagnostic radiographer with more than 33 years’ service in NHS radiography in south Wales.
 He has served as a professional head of radiography and as a manager.
 Chris has a simple philosophy of “Radiographers look after people”, and that’s why he joined the NHS.
 Chris is keen to engage with radiographers and members across the UK to promote the work our Society and College undertake for our patients and members.
 He feels our professional voice needs to be considered, evidence based and authoritative to best serve our members.
 We need to be visible and inspire our radiographic leaders of the future to promote our profession, whilst we provide excellent care for our patients.
 Term of office to July 2021.
 The Presidential inauguration takes place in July each year and the Presidential term lasts for one year.

 NI REGION REPRESENTATIVE